alegunta-git/turbo-guide/books/quotes.md

 We must beware of a certain craze for collecting which sometimes takes possession of those who make notes....
 That is a deplorable practice. —A.G.
 Sertillanges, O.P., The Intellectual Life

 Thus, things lying around messily are reminders of tasks and goals that you haven’t achieved yet.
 But, these reminders are not effective reminders because your focus is scattered all over the place.
 When you declutter your space, you are, in effect, prioritizing your goals in your mind as well.
 This will help you focus much better on each goal, achieving it, and then moving on to the next.

+**Writing Tool #37: Long Projects**
+But also read for form.
+If you want to write better photo captions, read old issues of LIFE magazine.
+If you want to become a better explainer, read a great cookbook.
+If you want to  write clever headlines, read the big city tabloids.
+If you want to write witty short features, read Talk of the Town in The New Yorker magazine.

+Breaking a big project into small parts makes it easier to start writing.
+Break long projects into parts,  long stories into chapters.
+Anne Lamott's great book "Bird by Bird" gets its title from an anecdote about her brother.
+At  the age of 10, he struggled with a school report on birds.
+Lamott describes him as  "immobilized by the hugeness of the task ahead."
+But then, "my father sat down beside him, put his arm around my brother's shoulder, and said, 'Bird by bird, buddy.
+Just take it bird by  bird.'"
+We all need such coaching to remind us to break long projects into parts, long stories into  chapters, long chapters into episodes.
+Such advice is both encouraging and practical.

+Where writers gather, I often ask this question: "How many of you have ever run a marathon?"
+In a group of 100, maybe one or two will raise a hand.
+"If properly trained and motivated, how  many of you think you could run 26 miles?"
+A half-dozen more.
+"What if I gave you 52 days to  do it, so you only had to run a half mile a day?"
+Most of the hands in the room go up.
+Donald Murray puts it this way: "A page a day is a book a year."
+When my children were young, I volunteered to teach writing in their elementary school.
+After each class, I would scribble notes in a journal, never taking more than 10 minutes to  complete the task.
+What had I learned that day?
+How did the children respond?
+Why was  Bonnie not writing?
+After three years, I thought I might have a book in me about teaching  children to write.
+I had never written a book before and did not know how to begin, so I  transcribed my journal entries.
+The result was about 250 pages of typed text, not yet a book,  but a sturdy foundation for what was to become "Free to Write: A Journalist Teaches Young  Writers."

 ## Work